Creating a referral

 Activating the referral

-To go live, a referral needs at least one covered member and at least one authorized service.
-If either is missing when you try to activate, FCR tells you what's missing and sends you back to the right step to fix it.
+If any of them is missing when you try to activate, FCR tells you what's missing and sends you to the right place to fix it.
+For the recipient, that's a button straight to Manage coverage.

 If you enter a DCS referral ID that's already on another referral in your agency, FCR will flag it.
 Double-check the number rather than creating a duplicate.